y-lohse/Compose/README.md

 Compose ships with the most usefull tools — titles, bold, italics, quotes, links and soon images.
 These should be enough for most use cases.
 Please note that providing a limited set of tool is again by design — drowning the users with options will not help them.

-It is however possible to add custom tools and [Compose provides a lightweight for this](https://github.com/y-lohse/Compose/wiki/Tools-API).
+It is however possible to add custom tools and [Compose provides a lightweight API for this](https://github.com/y-lohse/Compose/wiki/Tools-API).
 The [core API](https://github.com/y-lohse/Compose/wiki/Core-API) may come in handy too.

 ##### Can I pick which tools are displayed?
 Can I reorder them?